cppitems/cppitems/items/020/item.md

 ### Task 2: Performance observations

 In this second task you have to collect some performance results subject to the following variations:
-- Debug vs Release build (use CMake to change this setting)
+- Debug vs Release build
+  - Note: use CMake to change this setting
-- *virtual* vs *pure virtual* function (edit `librandompi/RandomPi_library.hpp` to change this)
+- *virtual* vs *pure virtual* function for the `operator()`
+  - Note: edit `librandompi/RandomPi_library.hpp` to change this
-- run time vs compile time polymporphism (the tests in `polymorpism.cpp` already measure both)
+- run time vs compile time polymorphism
+  - Note: the tests in `polymorphism.cpp` already measure both

-It is recommended to use the tests provided in `polymorpism.cpp` (which is compiled to the `testPolymorphism` executable) to fill the following tables for a fixed number of random samples (e.g. 5e7):
+It is recommended to use the tests provided in `polymorphism.cpp` (which is compiled to the `testPolymorphism` executable) to fill the following tables for a fixed number of random samples (e.g. 5e7):

 **Using std::minstd_rand**
 | Build Type  | virtual  | pure virtual  | header-only  |